-Patience and a calm unhurried approach are essential to the development of good Gong Yi Taijiquan (Tai Ji) and health benefits and the 13 stances which maybe applied to any martial art.
+Patience and a calm unhurried approach are essential to the development of excellent Gong Yi Taijiquan (Tai Ji) and health benefits and the 13 stances which maybe applied to any martial art.

 A tranquil mind undistracted by worldly problems and attentiveness when receiving instructions.
 I would like to add that you must be always thinking of what and why.